 (i) Take Reasonable Steps to Avoid Conflicts of Interest

 Conflicts of interest can be encountered at any point in an agency relationship and can affect real estate professionals in all sectors.
 From dealing with former clients, to dual agency in restricted circumstances, to having an interest in trade, you must always be mindful of potential, actual and perceived conflicts that could affect your client.
 Where possible, you must avoid conflicts that could impact your client’s interests.Learn more about conflicts of interest

-(j) Promptly Disclose Any Existing Conflicts of Interest
+(j) Promptly Disclose Any Conflicts of Interest in Writing

 Should a client and brokerage agree that the duties you owe need to be modified, it must be done in writing prior to acting on the modification.
 The Real Estate Services Rules provide for two ways to modify the duties owed: